-In the context of developing a vaccine for human use, BiosYnth's business model is structured through various consecutive phases, from scientific discovery to Research and Development after the successful completion of pre-clinical tests.
+In the context of developing a vaccine for human use, BiosYnth's business model is structured through

 Here's how the process can be outlined: